joetanx/joetanx.github.io/prep.md

 - Changed approach in communicating expectations:
   - Dropped confrontational and demanding approach
   - Changed to providing guidance and inspire other through personal experience
+- Learned that empathy is not a weakness, but a method to rally people towards a common objective
   - Listening and understanding team members stories, then providing personalize feedback to help grow as a team

 ### 6.5.
 Result